abhinav/fsrun-go/README.md

 ## License

-This software is available under the MIT License.
+This software is available under the BSD3 License.
 See LICENSE for more details.